physrisk/website-source/pages/students.md

 **Internships:** 7

-* During **the spring of 2022** Justas Kvedravičius, fourth year students at Vilnius University Faculty of Physics, undertook professional internship and prepared term paper "Scaling of empirical compartmental distributions".
+* During **the spring of 2022** Justas Kvedravičius, fourth year student at Vilnius University Faculty of Physics, wrote a bachelor thesis "Scaling of empirical compartmental distributions".
 A related term paper was prepared during the autumn of 2021.
   The student was supervised by Aleksejus Kononovicius.
 * During **the spring of 2020** Giedrius Pakalka, fourth year student at